Jeff-Russ/ror-guides/rails-database.md

 __As Per Our Classroom Example:__

 You might remember seeing that the the "foreign keys should go on the `courses` tables." and you might have wondered why.
 Think of it this way: if you have a single object attached to many, it makes more sense to have each on the the "many side" store the relationship to the single object.
 Otherwise, the single object would need many foreign keys, one for each of the many objects it's related to.
-Each of these would require an addtional column for the foreign key.
+Each of these would require an additional column for the foreign key.
 This gets messy and it makes a lot more sense for each record the "many side" to have a single foreign key.

 For this reason, we have foreign key on the `courses` table, each pointing to the teacher that `belongs_to` it.
 To abstract this out of our example, the __foreign key MUST go on the table that__ `belongs_to` __when the thing it belongs to__ `has_many`, similar to what we saw with 1:1, only now it really matters since we are dealing with a `has_many`.